arayofjay/startup/README.md

 I am using the following required technologies and method in order to implement the application:

 - **HTML** - Uses correct HTML structure for application.
-Two HTML pages.
-One for login and one for voting.
-Hyperlinks to choice artifact.
+Will need at least 5 HTML pages for certain parts of the application.
+Namely viewing the calendar, event details, group details, login screen, settings menu, etc.
 - **CSS** - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 - **JavaScript** - Provides login, event display, group display, handles user status for events, displays user status' for an event, backend endpoint calls.
 - **Service** - Backend service with endpoints for: